bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-Stakeholders of your system should be able to comprehend and retrace your decisions.
+"_Stakeholders of your system should be able to comprehend and retrace your decisions._"

+These decisions are driven by the need to manage a large user base, ensure high availability of the service, and maintain trust through secure operations.

 <div class="formalpara-title">